knowm/Yank/README.md

 Now go ahead and [study some more examples](http://xeiam.com/yank-example-code), [download the thing](http://xeiam.com/yank-change-log) and [provide feedback](https://github.com/timmolter/Yank/issues).

-## Missing Features
+## Caveats

- * [x] Multi-statement transactions (This may be just fine for small to medium projects or to back a REST web application's API: POST, GET, PUT, and DELETE.
+ * [x] No multi-statement transaction service (This may be just fine for small to medium projects or to back a REST web application's API: POST, GET, PUT, and DELETE.
 These correspond to create, read, update, and delete (or CRUD) operations, respectively.)
- * [x] Custom table column to POJO property mapping (snake case (my_column_name) to camel case (myCoulumnName) is supported.)
- * [x] SQLExceptions (SQL Exceptions are internally caught and logged.)
+ * [x] Checked SQLExceptions are logged (SQL Exceptions are internally caught and logged.)

 The above missing features were deliberately excluded to keep the library as simple as possible.
 For many cases, they are not necessary.
 If you need those features, check out these projects similar to Yank: [sql2o](http://www.sql2o.org/) and [JDBI](http://jdbi.org/).